How much does it cost to explore Slovenia?

 Cash Needs

-From a safety point of view, we like to have as little cash as possible on us, yet enough to not feel uncomfortable.
+From a safety perspective, we prefer to have as little cash as possible on us, yet enough not to feel uncomfortable.
 Of our expenses incurred in Slovenia, we paid 17% in cash.
-The biggest cash amount was for the tourist tax in Ljubljana.
+The most significant cash amount was for the tourist tax in Ljubljana.

 Have you seen our other articles about Slovenia?

 Discovering the local cuisine is part of the fun of travelling.
-It also makes for a more immersive and authentic experience if you eat in a local restaurant, chat with the wait staff/chef and learn more about the food on your table.
-So, while in Slovenia, make sure you taste a few traditional dishes.
+It also makes for a more immersive and authentic experience if you eat at a local restaurant, chat with the waitstaff or chef, and learn more about the food on your table.
+While in Slovenia, be sure to try a few traditional dishes.
 In our food guide for (Western) Slovenia, we talk about dishes to look out for on the menu (and where to have them).